Message from the President:

 Mary Jo Hutjens

-We also recognized the Largest Walk Team: THE EYE INSTITUTE, which had 84, took back their crown from defending champion CHRISSIE'S CRUSADERS, which had 63.
-HOOTIE WHOO had 38.
+We also recognized the Largest Walk Team: THE EYE INSTITUTE, which had 104, who defended their crown over runners up JETTA'S JESTERS (39) and THE M&Ms (34).

 ONE FINAL THANK YOU for everyone who contributed to this GREAT event!